Public Records & Services in Plainfield

 Frequently Asked Questions

 To register to vote in Plainfield, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Cumberland County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Plainfield, contact the Cumberland County Clerk's office for schedules and ballot information.
+For local county and state elections (Plainfield is an unincorporated community in Cumberland County and does not hold municipal elections), contact the Cumberland County Clerk's office for schedules and ballot information.

 Property records for Plainfield, Pennsylvania are maintained by the Cumberland Board of Assessment Appeals's Office and the Cumberland Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cumberland County, including parcels in Plainfield.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Cumberland Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Cumberland County offices at the county courthouse.
 The Cumberland County Treasurer handles property tax payments and tax sale information.